 - This food doesn’t contain a whole protein source; it uses lamb meal as opposed to whole lamb.

 - Includes “natural pork flavor,” which — depending on its composition — may trigger food allergies in dogs allergic to pork.

 4. Purina Pro Plan Savor

 Purina Pro Plan Savor

 A rare grain-inclusive canned food that’s made in the USA with whole chicken.

 About: Grain-inclusive canned foods can be tricky to find, but Purina Pro Plan is one of the few examples that bucks this trend.
-Made in the USA and suitable for dogs of all sizes, this protein-packed canned food is made without any artificial colors, flavors, or preservatives, and is a great choice for most adult dogs.
+Made in the USA and suitable for dogs of all sizes, this protein-packed canned chicken dog food is made without any artificial colors, flavors, or preservatives, and is a great choice for most adult dogs.

 - A rare grain-inclusive wet food option